antoineeripret/antoineeripret.github.io/_posts/2020-06-03-case-study-royal-canin-migration.md

 ---
 layout: post
 permalink: case-study-royal-canin-migration
-title: What can we learn from Royal Canin's migration (Case Study)
+title: What can we learn from Royal Canin's migration (Case Study)?
 subtitle: A great example on impact some choices can have on your SEO.
-meta-title: What can we learn from Royal Canin's migration (Case Study) - Antoine Eripret
+meta-title: What can we learn from Royal Canin's migration (Case Study)? - Antoine Eripret
 meta-description: Discover a full analysis of the web migration done by Royal Canin in 2019 and its consequences.
 share-img: https://www.aeripret.com/assets/img/sistrix-comparison-royal-canin.png
 comments: true